2024 Best Theology & Religious Vocations (Other) Schools in the Great Lakes Region

 Theology & Religious Vocations (Other) is about average in terms of popularity for degree programs.
 That is, it ranks #228 out of the 395 majors across the country that we analyze each year.
 So, it might take a little more work to find colleges and universities that offer the degree program.

 College Factual reviewed 4 schools in the Great Lakes Region to determine which ones were the best for degree seekers in the field of theology & religious vocations (other).
-When you put them all together, these colleges and universities awarded 435 degrees in theology & religious vocations (other) during the 2020-2021 academic year.
+Combined, these schools handed out 344 degrees in theology & religious vocations (other) to qualified students.

 Choosing a Great Theology & Religious Vocations (Other) School